Praneet460/DataVisualizationPyDelhi/README.md

 * <b>Violin plot</b> : A violin plot combines attributes of boxplots and a kernel density estimation plot.
 Like a box plot, the violin plots can be stacked, with a 'group by' operation.
 Additionally, the violin plot provides a kernel density estimate for each group.
 As with the box plot, violin plots allow you to display two dimensions of your dataset.

 ### About the speaker
 These lessons are prepared by <b>Praneet Nigam</b>.
-He is currently working as a <b>Machine Learning Facilitator for the Google Machine Learning Crash Course</b>.
+He is currently working as a <b>Machine Learning Facilitator</b> for the [Google Machine Learning Crash Course](https://developers.google.com/machine-learning/crash-course/).
 For being in touch with the speaker, contact him on listed down social media links.
 * [LinkedIn](https://www.linkedin.com/in/praneet460/)
 * [Twitter](https://twitter.com/praneetnigam)
 * Email : praneetnigam@paperwrk.in